viiiprock/You-Dont-Know-JS/this & object prototypes/ch2.md

 If you pass a simple primitive value (of type `string`, `boolean`, or `number`) as the `this` binding, the primitive value is wrapped in its object-form (`new String(..)`, `new Boolean(..)`, or `new Number(..)`, respectively).
 This is often referred to as "boxing".

-**Note:** With respect to `this` binding, `call(..)` and `apply(..)` are identical.
-They _do_ behave differently with their additional parameters, but that's not something we care about presently.
+**Ghi chú:** `call(..)` và `apply(...)` giống nhau trong việc chú trọng vào ràng buộc `this`.
+Nó có hành vi khác nhau với tham số đưa vào, nhưng không phải là cái ta quan tâm bây giờ.

-Unfortunately, _explicit binding_ alone still doesn't offer any solution to the issue mentioned previously, of a function "losing" its intended `this` binding, or just having it paved over by a framework, etc.
+Không may, bản thân _ràng buộc minh bạch_ vẫn không đưa ra giải pháp nào cho vấn đề đã nêu từ trước về việc một hàm "mất" ràng buộc `this` chủ định, alone still doesn't offer any solution to the issue mentioned previously, of a function "losing" its intended `this` binding, or just having it paved over by a framework, etc.

 #### Hard Binding